a5c-ai/a5c/README.md

 Behavior:

+- Input handling: if the input is a raw GitHub payload, enrich now first normalizes it using the provider mapping (same as `events normalize`) to ensure `repo`, `ref`, and `actor` are present.
+Already-normalized inputs are preserved as-is.
 - Offline by default: without `--use-github`, no network calls occur.
 Output includes `enriched.github` with `partial=true` and `reason="github_enrich_disabled"`.
 - When `--use-github` is set but no token is configured, enrichment is skipped/partial with `reason="token:missing"` in `enriched.github` and the CLI exits with code `3` (provider/network error).
 Mentions extraction still runs.